It would be hard to design a better rodent-killing tool than Mother Nature accomplished with the snake.

 These types of things – rodents, lizards, birds, frogs, fish and snakes – are the primary dietary staples of the majority of living species.
 They are the bread and butter of the “average serpent,” were such a thing to exist.

 But what about those snakes who stray from the mean?

 Some species – racers and copperheads being prime examples – are known to incorporate the occasional insect into their diet.
 Large caterpillars, grasshoppers and roaches are among the most commonly consumed invertebrates, but periodical cicadas are an important food source during mass emergences.

 But neither copperheads nor racers are compelled to consume invertebrates.
 They both grow large enough to eat mice and other typical snake prey.
-But some species remain very small, preventing them from subsisting on “typical” snake prey.
+Other species remain very small, which prevents them from subsisting on “typical” snake prey.

 Blind snakes, for example, are some of the smallest snakes in the world.
 Six-inches-long and sightless, they primarily consume ants and termites, but they will eat just about any tiny arthropods they encounter.

 Earthworms are another great food source for small terrestrial snakes.
 They are also convenient prey, as they hang out in the same haunts small snakes frequent – under rocks, logs and other kinds of surface debris.

 Virtually any small snake will consume a worm if given the chance, but ringneck snakes, garter snakes and – wait for it – worm snakes are particularly fond of earthworms.

 Keeping with the soft and slimy theme, many snakes find slugs irresistible.
 Some consume slugs opportunistically, but others, like red-bellied snakes, deliberately seek them out.